Nosto/wiki-docs/implementing-nosto/template-customization/product-cards.md

 - **NostoDynamicCard**
     Renders product cards entirely on the Shopify side.
     *Requires alternate product card templates to be available within Shopify themes.*
+    Choose this approach if the shop has existing product card markup in liquid templates that should be reused in Nosto campaign rendering.

+- **NostoProductCard**
+    Provides a platform-agnostic custom element that delegates rendering to shop side Vue templates.
+    Choose this approach for non-Shopify merchants that wish to maintain the product card templates in Shop side templates instead of Nosto's own templates.

 - **NostoProduct**
     Enhances static product card markup with interactive features such as:
     - Swatch selection
     - Add-to-cart interactions
     - Dynamic product image updates based on swatch and SKU selections

-- **NostoProductCard**
-    Provides a platform-agnostic custom element that delegates rendering to a shop side templates (Handlebars and Liquid are currently supported).

 Nosto's web component offering is documented [here](../../apis/frontend/web-components)